VanshajR/Healix/README.md

 - Interactive UI to manipulate records
 - Robust PostgreSQL architecture that ensures data integrity
 - Data filtering built into the code to ensure correctness
-- GUI based actions for ease of use
+- GUI based actions for ease of use, implemented via Object Oriented Programming principles for organised and smooth functioning

 ## Prerequisites